InCommon and Okta - The Multilateral Federation Challenge

 In an era of steep budget cuts and strained IAM teams, consolidating services and platforms makes a lot of sense.

-Unfortunately, one significant downside of Okta is that it does not directly support participation in multilateral federations like InCommon or other eduGAIN trust federations.
+However, one downside of Okta is that it does not directly support participation in multilateral federations like InCommon or other eduGAIN trust federations.

 The goal of this post is to: